Kayo Sports review: updated for 2019 | iOS, Android, PC, Mac, Chromecast, Android TV and Apple TV

 Which Kayo sport to choose?
 Over 50 on offer.

 While Kayo may not bear the Fox Sports name, as a sister product, it retains all the same streaming rights.
 Therefore, if you can watch it on Foxtel, you can likely watch it on Kayo Sports.
 Well almost.
 There's all the Fox Sports channels, three beIN Sports channels, two ESPN channels and a Racing.com channel.

-Missing from Kayo, but available through Foxtel, are the three premier league club channels (Liverpool TV, Chelsea TV and Manchester United TV), the three Sky Sports Racing channels (include Skyracing Live and Sky racing replays) and Eurosport.
+Missing from Kayo, but available through Foxtel, is three Sky Sports Racing channels (include Skyracing Live and Sky racing replays) and Eurosport.

 The latter in particular is sorely missed, but we suspect that it was left on Foxtel to give that product some sort of competitive advantage (minor as it is).
 Still, in conducting your own Kayo review, you'd be wise to double check that your favourite sport isn't on Eurosport.